zesterer/tao/README.md

 ## Error Messages

-Bread aims to have useful error messages.
+Tao aims to have useful error messages.
 Below are a few examples.

 ```
 Error: Type mismatch between 'Num' and 'String'